-- [Q] How do you call out to God when you are in dire straits, and why do you make that particular choice?
-Do you call on Jesus, as the Glasscocks do in the illustration above, or do you call on the Father, or do you call him something else?
-Why? - [Q] What difference, if any, does it make whether you pray to Jesus, to the Father, or to the Holy Spirit?
-If it's okay to pray to Jesus, why or why not also pray to the Holy Spirit?
+- [Q] How do you call out to God when you are in dire straits, and why do you make that particular choice? - [Q] What difference, if any, does it make whether you pray to Jesus, to the Father, or to the Holy Spirit? - > If it's okay to pray to Jesus, why or why not also pray to the Holy Spirit?